Hundred Islands National Park: Fauna

+karst landscapes.
+Some exotic species are also present; among these are the fire tree (Delonix regia), calachuchi (Plumeria acuminata), atis (Annona squamosa), sineguelas (Spondias purpurea), sampaloc (Tamarindus indica), and ipil-ipil (Leucaena leucocephala).
+Species of legumes (Fabaceae), and figs (Ficus) were also recorded in small islands.

 The Sagip Lingayen Gulf Project is a study done in 2010, implemented by the Marine Environment and Resources Foundation Inc. and funded by the Dutch government, in response to the lack of resources on the terrestrial wildlife of the islands.
 The study assessed and created an inventory of the flora and fauna of the islands to help the city government create an environmental monitoring program to protect the island's biodiversity.

 The wildlife in this place includes bird such as the Philippine duck, white-eared brown-dove, Philippine hawk-cuckoo, Philippine coucal, Philippine bulbul, elegant tit, lemon-throated leaf-warbler, and the grey-backed tailorbird; fish such as thresher sharks, angelfish, and butterflyfish; and crustaceans such as ghost crabs and hermit crabs.